 - Holds registrants accountable to the public and to the profession through a transparent process of review, complaints investigation and discipline; and

-- Provides continuing education about the practice of agrology to the public, employers, clients and registrants.
+- Provides information about the practice of agrology to the public, employers, clients and registrants.

 Setting the Standards